 The series is filmed in Vancouver – it took over eight months to film the series there, and parts of the futuristic metropolis Bay City were actually built there.

 Other current-century buildings were also used though – like the TELUS Studio Theatre at UBC Chan Centre For The Performing Arts which was the battle arena inside Bancroft’s palace.

-Dina Shihabi, who previously starred in Marvel’s Daredevil, will play an out-of-work AI called Dig 301, programmed to assist archeologists and instilled with a new sense of purpose.
+Simone Missick, who played Detective Misty Knight in the Marvel Universe, joined as expert bounty hunter Trepp, who can track down anyone if offered the right price, while Dina Shihabi, who previously starred in Marvel’s Daredevil, played an out-of-work AI called Dig 301, programmed to assist archeologists and instilled with a new sense of purpose.

-Lela Loren (Power) will play Danica Harlan, the charming and ambitious governor of planet Harlan’s World who has the support of the people, but keeps an uneasy grip on the political players who surround her.
+Veteran actor James Saito starred as a Yakuza boss who controls a planet’s organised crime ring and has a shared history with Kovacs and Lela Loren (Power) plays Danica Harlan, the charming and ambitious governor of planet Harlan’s World who has the support of the people, but keeps an uneasy grip on the political players who surround her.

 German actor Torben Liebrecht joined as the second series’ antagonist, playing Colonel Carrera – the leader of Protectorate Special Forces unit known as The Wedge – who is on the hunt for Kovacs.